paigeweber13/fine-hardware-visualization/README.md

      - [ ] instruction decoding: can you decode instructions quickly enough?
      - [ ] micro-instruction retiring: can you fetch instructions quickly enough?
+   - [ ] change computation saturation to be per-core
  - [ ] improve software engineering
    - [x] typedef long names in performance_monitor
+   - [x] remove old, unused things
+   - [ ] improve makefile
+     - [ ] simplify: there's some redundant stuff in there
+     - [ ] can I make it so there's a general rule for all examples?
+     - [ ] tests don't work any more
    - [ ] fhv.cpp: split up cairo stuff hierarchically
+     - [ ] move cairo stuff to library in lib
      - [ ] separate functions for different parts of diagram
      - [ ] cairo_save/cairo_restore operate as a stack machine: you can
            save/restore in a nested manner
+   - [ ] give convolution its own makefile
+   - [ ] there are a lot of text files floating around (like in `tests/`).
+Can those be removed?
  - [ ] explore how well fhv works with other kernels and codebases
    - [ ] consider standard benchmarks
    - [ ] Dr. Saule may be able to throw together some software that